DanIsraelMalta/Numerics/README.md

 ```
 ![Image](https://github.com/user-attachments/assets/0e44e285-d21e-441a-be36-3d1343be036a)

-### lets find the lines and circles which best fit the various clusters by randomly sampling the plane:
+### lets find the lines and circles which best fit the various clusters by randomly sampling the data:
 ```cpp
 svg<vec2> cloud_points_svg(300, 280);